Council Plan 2015-2017

-Wrexham County Borough Council works to ensure that the people of Wrexham are supported to fulfil their potential and to prosper.
-This Plan, with its four connected themes of economy, people, place and organisation, was first agreed in 2012 and has been reviewed each year since.
-Increasingly we are working ever closer with residents to listen to their views, meet their needs and support them to contribute in a meaningful way to their own communities.
-Overtime we are reframing the relationship we have with our residents.
+Wrexham County Borough Council’s purpose is to ensure that the people of Wrexham are supported and enabled to fulfil their potential and to prosper.
+This Plan, with its four inter-connected themes of economy, people, place and organisation, was first agreed in 2012 and has been reviewed each year since to focus the Council on that purpose.

 The Council Plan Framework

 Wrexham County Borough Council delivers, and enables the delivery of, services to people who live in, work in and visit the County Borough.